 So, what is shared decision making?

 Shared decision making (SDM) is a collaborative process which sees a clinician support a patient to make a decision about their treatment.
-This brings together the patient, who is the expert in their condition, and the clinician, who is the expert in the treatment options.
+This brings the clinician, who is the expert in the clinical context and treatment options, alongside the patient, who is the expert in what matters to them, to make the right decision for the individual.

 The value of SDM is clear to most by now, and there is a reasonable appreciation that whilst things are improving there is still a way to go before we can be confident that the vast majority of patients are experiencing best practice when it comes to shared supported decisions.